min69u/Reforestation/README.md

-## You can't trust a ladder.
-It will always let you down
+## Parallel lines have so much in common.
+It’s a shame they’ll never meet.